DalekBaldwin/macrodynamics/README.md

 Macrodynamics is a language extension that broadens the notion of dynamic scope inside macroexpansion code.
 Macrodynamic bindings are scoped not just to the code called during an individual expansion, but also to subsequent expansions of the code returned within that dynamic scope.
 In short, you can write macros that behave as if they were expanded recursively instead of iteratively.

 This goes a long way toward rectifying a major limitation of Common Lisp, described in detail [here](http://qiita.com/guicho271828/items/07ba4ff11bff494dc03f).
-However, macrodynamics only handles dynamic bindings meant to be send information downstream from where they are bound; it does not provide an analogue of the condition system or continuations to transmit information upstream.
+However, macrodynamics only handles dynamic bindings meant to send information downstream from where they are bound; it does not provide an analogue of the condition system or continuations to transmit information upstream.

 ## Usage